-The amount of waste generated in Taranaki, on a per person basis, has increased over time.
 It is generally considered that refuse volumes reflect economic activity.
 This is because more economic activity means more waste produced, and more consumption so more products discarded at the end of their life.
-However, in Taranaki, over the last decade, the increase in refuse volumes has dropped significantly below that of economic activity.
-Between 2001/2002 and 2008/2009, economic activity in the New Plymouth District increased 35% while, over the longer period of 12 years to 2007/2008, waste disposed of to landfill, per person, increased only 17%.
+Between 2010 / 2011 and 2014/2015, economic activity in Taranaki increased 6.3% while, waste disposed of to landfill, per person, increased 7.3%.